WilliamBHW/School_District_Analysis/README.md

 <br>
 ![image_before_change](https://github.com/WilliamBHW/School_District_Analysis/blob/main/Resources/THS_placing_before_change.png)
 <br>
 Comparing the picture above, the percentages in math, reading and overall all reduced to below 70% (originally above 90%).
 This may change the standing or the reviews of the school from "Good" to "Not So Good".
 Images below are modifications that consider 10-12th students grade at THS which remained their position at 2nd place.
-The position will drastically change from Top 5 to Bottom 5.
+The position will drastically change from Top 5 to Bottom 5 if 9th grade students are considered.
 <br>
 #### Top 5 Schools Based on Overall Passing Percentage
 ![](https://github.com/WilliamBHW/School_District_Analysis/blob/main/Resources/Top5.png)